IBM/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

 1. Point your browser to the output URL of the above command.
    - Login as user `skywalker` and password `force`.
 (The file-based user is stored in fileregistry.xml of traditional WebSphere container.)
-   - From the Shop tab, click on an item and then drag and drop the item into the shopping cart.
+   - From the Shop tab, click on an item (a movie) and on the next pop-up panel, drag and drop the item into the shopping cart.
    - Add few items to the cart.
-As the items are added, they’ll be shown under Current Shopping Cart (on the right side).
+As the items are added, they’ll be shown under Current Shopping Cart (on the upper right) with the total cost.
    - Close the browser.

 ### Review the application workload flow